madvlad/xeric/README.md

 This work is a practical exercise of the information presented in Eric Lengyel's Foundations of Game Engine Development series.

-More information on the book is here: http://foundationsofgameenginedev.com/
+More information on the book series is here: http://foundationsofgameenginedev.com/

 ## Timeline